benjamin-assel/qiskit-shor/README.md

 at the end of the circuit, and the "one-control" circuit using $2n+3$ qubits and control flow operations on one qubit.
 These two variants are described in Beauregard's paper.
 They are toggled using the argument `one_control_circuit`.

-Some examples of the code usage on simulators and real devices can be found in the [example notebook].
+Some examples of the code usage on simulators and real devices can be found in the `example.ipynb` notebook.

 ## Algorithm complexity